Nation Broadcasting: History

 Originally known as Town and Country Broadcasting, the Nation name came into being when the company took over XFM South Wales in May 2008 and rebranded the station as Nation Radio.

 In June 2018, the company changed the name of Thames Radio to Nation Radio, with this service becoming their national service, with DJs such as Mike Read, Russ Williams and Neil Francis, broadcasting online and on DAB in 2021 from Nation Radio UK's studios in London.

 In February 2019, Nation purchased several former Lincs FM Group and Celador Radio services from Bauer Radio, including The Breeze and Sam FM in the Solent region, and KCFM in East Yorkshire, as these stations overlap with pre-existing Bauer assets Wave 105 and Viking FM.

-In September 2022 Nation Broadcasting's franchise agreement with Bauer Radio will end.
-This will result in a series of changes being made to Nation-owned services in September and October 2022, dubbed 'The Big Switch', which will include the removal of Hits Radio and Greatest Hits Radio content from Nation-owned stations in favour of material largely sourced from Nation Radio UK and Easy Radio.
+In September 2022 Nation Broadcasting's franchise agreement with Bauer Radio ended.
+This resulted in a series of changes being made to Nation-owned services in September and October 2022, dubbed 'The Big Switch', which included the removal of Hits Radio and Greatest Hits Radio content from Nation-owned stations in favour of material largely sourced from Nation Radio UK and Easy Radio.